usgs/geomag-web-absolutes/README.md

 Install some packages from your terminal

 1. Make sure you are in your `geomag-baseline-calculator` project directory.
+   Use Node to install bower
    ```npm install -g bower```
    ```bower install```

-1. Use npm to install bower, grunt-cli and PHP
+1. Use Node to install grunt-cli and PHP
    ```npm install -g grunt-cli```
    ```npm install php```